Doomsdayrs/Jikan4java/README.md

 # Jikan4java
-Java api client for Jikan api
+Java api wrapper for Jikan api
 Website for Jikan: https://jikan.moe/

 0.8 is the most updated version.
 With most functionality.
 1.0 will have user objects, Complete documentation, and excessive comments.